Julie Roin : Courses and Seminars

 U.S. Taxation of International Transactions

-This course provides a survey of the income tax aspects of investments and business operations of foreigners in the United States and overseas investments and business operations of Americans.
-Though the principal focus of the course is on the U.S. tax system, some attention is paid to adjustments between tax regimes of different countries through tax credits and tax treaties.
-Introductory Income Taxation is a recommended prerequisite.
-The student's grade is based on a final examination.
+This course provides a survey of the US tax treatment of both inbound (foreign investment in the US) and outbound (US investment abroad) transactions.
+Though the principal focus of the class is on the US tax rules, some attention is paid to the interaction between US and foreign tax systems through the operation of the tax credit and tax treaties.
+Introductory Income Tax is a recommended prerequisite.
+Students grades will be based on a three-hour examination.